Epistimio/orion/docs/src/install/database.rst

 ``host``

 File path where the database is saved.
-All workers requires access to this file for parallel optimisation so make sure it is on a shared file system.
+All workers require access to this file for parallel optimisation so make sure it is on a shared file system.

 EphemeralDB